Discrete Op Amps, and why they are superior to ICs.

 As one can see, the uncompensated amplifier (Plotted in red) has accrued over 180º of phase shift (From 180º down to 0º) while it still has around 40dB of open loop gain present.
 When its loop gain finally crosses 0dB, there is around 230º of phase shift that has occurred.
 This point on the graph is marked “oscillate” and the amplifier in question here will undoubtedly do just that.

 The compensated amplifier plotted in blue only has about 130º of phase shift at the point when the gain falls to zero.
 This amplifier will be stable, and can be said to have 50º of phase margin.
 (Phase margin is the amount of phase left over out of the 180º that is necessary for stability when the gain crosses 0dB) Compensation is what makes this possible.
 You can see that the compensated graph in blue has a very orderly slope of 6dB / octave, and a phase shift of around 90º over most of the frequency range.
 This is the characteristic of a single pole roll off.
 It is created by a single capacitor purposefully placed inside of the device to roll off and reduce the gain to zero before the poles from the parasitic capacitors internal to the op amp come into play.
 It has the same effect as a single pole low pass filter, and in a sense, that is exactly what it is.
-Virtually every op amp ever made uses this technique to maintain stability.
+Every op amp ever made uses this technique to maintain stability.
 They use a single pole compensation scheme, and they will all have a loop gain plot that always falls at 6dB / octave.